Topological insulators and K-theory: Topological index

+\begin{proof} First of all, the analytical index of $\tilde{H}$ counts the parity of Majorana zero modes, which can be computed by the mod 2 spectral flow of the self-adjoint Fredholm operator $H$.
+On the other hand, the odd index formula $ind_t(w)$ computes the spectral flow $sf(D, w^{-1}Dw)$ \cite{G93}, where $D$ is the Dirac operator used to approximate $H$ by localization, and $ind_t(w)$ is naturally $\mathbb{Z}_2$-valued.
+So we can prove the mod 2 analytical index and the mod 2 topological index are the same based on different interpretations of the same mod 2 spectral flow. \end{proof}

-The odd index theorem gives one way to compute the topological $\mathbb{Z}_2$ invariant in odd dimensions, which is also called the Wess--Zumino--Witten (WZW) term in physics.
-The WZW topological term is an action functional of gauge transformations, if we further consider the effective fermionic field theory of a topological insulator, it will give rise to a Pfaffian formalism of the topological $\mathbb{Z}_2$ invariant, which is also called the Kane--Mele invariant by physicists.
-We will prove the equivalence between these two formalisms of the topological $\mathbb{Z}_2$ invariant in 3d.
+The WZW topological term is an action functional of the relevant gauge theory.
+Kane and Mele considered the effective fermionic field theory of a topological insulator, and derived a Pfaffian formalism of the topological $\mathbb{Z}_2$ invariant, which is called the Kane--Mele invariant.
+We now show the equivalence between these two formalisms of the topological $\mathbb{Z}_2$ invariant.